 The Bodhisatta was once a god in heaven.
 His name was Dhamma (“Right”), and on holy days after the evening meal he rode around the world with a multitude of nymphs in his celestial chariot telling people they would be destined for heaven if they did good deeds, like taking care of their parents, and avoided evil, such as killing living creatures.
 While the Bodhisatta promoted righteousness, another god, Adhamma (“Wrong”), went out promoting killing and other evildoing.

-One day their chariots met in the air and the Bodhisatta, proclaiming his virtue, told Adhamma to move aside and give him the right of way.
+One day these two gods’ chariots met in the air and the Bodhisatta, proclaiming his virtue, told Adhamma to move aside and give him the right of way.
 When Adhamma refused, he plunged head-first toward the earth, which opened up to send him to the deepest hell.

 In the Lifetime of the Buddha